PlanetaryCouncil/marsita-the-ultra/Song 21 - Unified with Love STEMS/readme.md

 Initially it was a different song "Crocks no Socks".
 And then I've repurposed the last verse into to an independent song.

-_(the initial verses of the "Crocks no Socks" will be reused at point obviously)_
+_(the initial verses of the "Crocks no Socks" will be reused at some point obviously)_

 > I love this life
 > And I love myself
 > Hacker of the source
 > Source hacked back too
 > Unified reality
 > Attained clarity
 > Unified with love
 > Raise above
 > Unified with one
 > Raise as one
 > We are one
 > We are love
 > Just love
 > And flow